bgamari/ghc-wiki-import/working-conventions/fixing-bugs.md

 1. **Submit one or several code reviews** to [Phabricator](phabricator).
 Wait for [Phabricator/Harbormaster](phabricator/harbormaster) to build and validate your commits (\~35 minutes each, September 2014).

+  *Alternatively*: **Create a Pull Request** on [ GitHub](https://github.com/ghc/ghc/).
+This variant should only be chosen for simple changes that are likely accepted without much review.

 1. **Update the Trac ticket.** Fill out the field called "[Differential Revisions](phabricator#linking-reviews-to-trac-tickets-and-vice-versa)".
 Syntax: `Phab:D123`.

 1. **Wait** for the reviewers to look at your patches.
 If this takes more than a week, complain!